 - Menu boards – A space attached to each side of your food truck helps you showcase your tasty cuisine to the public.
-Kerbside menu boards are also useful for driving footfall towards your truck from a distance.
+Kerbside menu boards are also useful for driving footfall toward your truck from a distance.

 - Thermometers – Serving food that is safe to consume is important for both your consumers and your business reputation.
 So thermometers will be needed to check the temperature of your food.

-- Knives & utensils – Again needed for food chopping, slicing and serving.
+- Knives & utensils – Again needed for food chopping, slicing, and serving.

 - Fire safety system – Cooking with gas can be hazardous which means you will need (by law) a fire safety system in place.
 This can include things like an extinguisher/fire blanket/Automatic fire suppression system.
 However, check your local state authority to check the exact requirements.

 - Sinks – A food truck needs 4 sinks in total.
-A three-compartment sink for washing, rinsing and sanitizing food and equipment and a separate sink for handwashing.
+A three-compartment sink for washing, rinsing, and sanitizing food and equipment and a separate sink for handwashing.

 - Boiler system – Needed to supply hot/warm running water to your food truck for hand washing and cleaning equipment.

 - Payment system (cash & card) – You will need a way to take payment for your products.
 A combination of a cash register to take cash and a mobile payment system is recommended to give your customers the option of both.